Find Trade Colleges

 Brooklyn Park, MN

-With a ranking of #8, Hennepin Technical College did quite well on this year’s most popular schools for construction trades students working on their associate degree.
+Hennepin Technical College did quite well in this year’s ranking of the most popular places for construction trades students to get a associate degree.
+It came in at #8 on the list.
 Hennepin Technical College is a small public school located in the suburb of Brooklyn Park.

 Women make up 20% of the construction trades majors at the school.

-Read full report on Construction Trades at Hennepin Technical College
+Full Construction Trades at Hennepin Technical College Report

 Best Construction Trades Colleges in the Plains States Region

-Explore all the Most Popular Construction Trades Colleges in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Construction Trades Schools in the Plains States Area or other specific states within that region.

 State Degrees Awarded